Hub-Varith/als-emotion-ai-api/README.md

 # asl-emotion-ai-api

-This api is designed for binary emotion classification using logistic regression.
+This api is designed for binary emotion classification using WordNetLemmatizer.
 <h1>How to use the API:</h1>

 ### POST https://asl-emotion-ai-api.herokuapp.com/predict